juaneortiz1/NETWORKING_ARSW/README.md

 The generated documentation will be available in the `apidocs` directory.

-## Additional Notes

-- Ensure you have Java 11 or above installed.
-- Ensure you have Maven installed and properly configured in your IDE.

-Enjoy exploring the different networking concepts with these exercises!
+## Build and Author

+This project was built using Java 11 and Maven.

+**Author**: Juan Esteban Ortiz Pastrana